-The Guide will be implemented through the actions and enforcement of various parts of the Four Corners' growth management system: development regulations, capital improvement planning and budgeting, specific plans, transportation plans and decisions about the appropriateness of development proposals.
+The Guide will be implemented through the actions and enforcement of various parts of the Four Corners' efforts to manage growth: development regulations, capital improvement planning and budgeting, specific plans, transportation plans and decisions about the appropriateness of development proposals.

-Only through continuing use, evaluation, detailing, reconsideration and amendment can the Guide fully serve Four Corners - only then can the people of the Four Corners use it wisely as a creative tool toward achievement of its comprehensive vision for the community.
-In an effort to keep the Land Use Guide updated, the Guide should be reviewed, refined, detailed and revised on a regular basis through preparation and adoption of plan amendments.
+Only through continuing use, evaluation, detailing, reconsideration and amendment can the Guides fully serve Four Corners - only then can the people of the Four Corners use it wisely as a creative tool toward achievement of its comprehensive vision for the community.
+The Guides should be reviewed, refined and revised on a regularly determined basis as deemed necessary by participating towns and cities.